Adaptive Probability Flow Residual Minimization for High-Dimensional Fokker-Planck Equations: Introduction

 In summary, the main contributions of this work are threefold.
-First, regarding scalability, we demonstrate that by converting the serial complexity of the Jacobian trace into parallelizable operations, A-PFRM achieves effectively $O(1)$ wall-clock training time on GPUs, enabling efficient scaling to 100 dimensions with constant temporal cost.
-Second, we provide a theoretical analysis revealing that our generative adaptive sampling is more than a heuristic, serving as a necessary condition to bound the Wasserstein distance error, establishing a rigorous consistency between theory and practice.
-Third, we demonstrate the method's robustness on complex benchmarks, including high-dimensional systems with time-varying diffusion and non-Gaussian heavy-tailed solutions.
+First, regarding scalability, A-PFRM maintains a linear $O(d)$ space complexity while converting the linear $O(d)$ time complexity of the Jacobian trace into parallelizable operations via HTE.
+This achieves a time-independent $O(1)$ training time on GPUs, enabling efficient scaling to one hundred dimensions with constant time overhead.
+Second, our theoretical analysis shows that the error of the A-PFRM approximation can be bounded by the adaptive sampling-based loss, which provides a sufficient guarantee for the generative adaptive sampling strategy.
+Third, the effectiveness of the A-PFRM method is validated through high-dimensional test problems, including Brownian motion with time-varying diffusion and geometric Ornstein-Uhlenbeck process with non-Gaussian heavy-tailed solutions.
 The rest of this paper is organized as follows.
-Section 2 outlines the problem setup.
-Section 3 reviews mathematical preliminaries.
-Section 4 details the A-PFRM methodology, including the scalable implementation, adaptive sampling strategy, and theoretical convergence analysis.
-Section 5 presents numerical experiments on high-dimensional benchmarks, followed by conclusions in Section 6.
+Section 2 gives the problem setup.
+Section 3 details the A-PFRM methodology, including the scalable implementation, adaptive sampling strategy, and practical algorithm.
+Section 4 presents the theoretical convergence analysis.
+Section 5 shows numerical experiments on high-dimensional test problems, followed by conclusions in Section 6.

-\section{Problem Setup}
+\section{Problem setup}